lowRISC/opentitan/hw/ip/otbn/README.md

 `prog_bin/prog` as a prefix for all output filenames.
 Run `./hw/ip/otbn/util/build.sh` without arguments for more information.

+### Work with the ISA

+The instruction set is described in machine readable form in `data/insns.yml`.
+This is parsed by Python code in `util/insn_yaml.py`, which runs various sanity checks on the data.
+The binutils-based toolchain described above uses this information.
+Other users include:

+  - `util/yaml_to_doc.py`: Generates a Markdown snippet which is included in the OTBN specification.

+  - `util/otbn-rig`: A random instruction generator for OTBN.
+See util/rig/README.md for further information.

 ### Run the standalone simulation
 *Note that OTBN is still in the early development stages so this simulation does not support the full ISA*